Bible Trivia Question

 In case they harm someone through their anger

-In case they run away from home
+In case they take revenge

 Who taunted Hannah about her inability to have children?